 - Bake in preheated "convection" oven for 15-17 minutes until pretzels are golden brown.

 - Remove from oven and place on wire racks.
-Makes 12 pretzels.
+Makes 6-12 pretzels, depending on how large you make them.
 Serve with Mustard Dip.

 Prepare the Mustard Dip